yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 A driver from Cirrus Logic has to be installed in order to attain higher resolutions over the default VGA 640x480.

-I could not get any resolution at 1024x768 to work as the LCD monitor I used seems to have problems with the refresh rate so I'm stuck at 800x600.
+I could not get the 1024x768 resolution to work as the LCD monitor I used seems to have problems with the refresh rate so I'm stuck at 800x600.

 #### Sound